spitbol/pal/README.md

          defined at that line number in the Minimal source; and
 -    _stmtText_, a map from line numbers to the text of the associated Minimal instruction.

-The file S.GO contains about 36,500 lines.
+The file contains about 36,500 lines.

+Compiling this file is both a stress-test for how Go handles initializers and a demonstration of the use of Go as an assembler.

-That the Go compiler is able to compile the file is an impressive feat and we here wish to thank the Gophers who made this possible by all their hard work.
+That the Go compiler is able to compile the file is an impressive feat, and we here wish to thank the Gophers who made this possible by all their hard work.